What is Lega Nord?

 As far as federalism and secession are concerned, it is not exactly clear if the members of Lega want a mere autonomy of the Northern regions, or a real secession of Padania.
 However, a first important step was taken in April 2009 when a bill towards fiscal federalism was approved by the Senate.

 However, despite all the controversial aspects and episodes, the party has been gaining ground and approvals from the Italian electorate.
-Only the next general elections will tell us if the Lega Nord is still as strong as it has been in the past decade.
+The last elections confirmed it and Salvini is doing very well at increasing his popularity.
 It will also be of great interest to see if its ideology has the power and the grip to eventually change the social, geographical and political structures of the country.

 Edited and updated by Francesca Bezzone